niy42/niy42/README.md

  In a GitHub README file, you can include images using Markdown syntax.
 Here's how you can include images associated with each stack:

+Certainly!
+You can adjust the size of the images by specifying width and height attributes in the Markdown syntax.
+Here's how you can make the logos smaller:

 ## Tech Stack

 ### Frontend